 - You can also prepare Pisco Sour in a blender.

 The story of Pisco Sour

 The Pisco Sour is by far the most famous Pisco cocktail and perhaps even more popular than the grape brandy itself.
-While Pisco itself was for a long time only a topic of discussion among experimental bartenders and fans of Peru or Chile, the Pisco Sour was seen on every better bar menu and in movies, books and series.
+While Pisco itself was for a long time only a topic of discussion among experimental bartenders and fans of Peru, the Pisco Sour was seen on every better bar menu and in movies, books and series.
 The drink is not even a hundred years old - and thus 300 years younger than the distillate itself.